 In March, DAG Monaco ordered every Department component engaged in corporate criminal enforcement to adopt a voluntary self-disclosure policy.
-(Bracewell's Seth DuCharme discussed the rollout with Law360.)
 Under that policy, if a company makes a qualifying VSD, it may receive resolutions under more favorable terms than if the government had learned of the misconduct through other means.

 In November 28, 2023 remarks at the New York City Bar Association's International White Collar Crime Symposium, PADAG Miller emphasized that the "value proposition of voluntary self-disclosure extends with particular force to the mergers and acquisitions (M&A) space, where the disclosing company is essentially operating as a corporate whistleblower, diming out illegal conduct that took place at a different entity - the M&A target."

 To that end, speaking at the Society of Corporate Compliance and Ethics' 22nd Annual Compliance & Ethics Institute on October 4, 2023, DAG Monaco announced a Mergers & Acquisitions Safe Harbor Policy.

+The policy will only apply to criminal conduct discovered in bona fide, arms-length M&A transactions.

 She explained that "[i]n a world where companies are on the front line in responding to geopolitical risks - we are mindful of the danger of unintended consequences.
 The last thing the Department wants to do is discourage companies with effective compliance programs from lawfully acquiring companies with ineffective compliance programs and a history of misconduct.
 Instead, we want to incentivize the acquiring company to timely disclose misconduct uncovered during the M&A process."